back

 -

-end class and race hierarchy and professionalism; deprofessionalize
+end class and race hierarchy

 -

-move at the speed of trust and focus on building relationships and connections
+eliminate the culture of urgency; move at the speed of trust and focus on building relationships and connections

 -